skvggor/dark-toucan-vscode-theme/README.md

 ## Buy me a beer 🍻

-If you enjoy using the Dark Toucan theme and want to show your appreciation, consider [buying me a beer](https://www.paypal.com/paypalme/marckfree?locale.x=en_US) through PayPal.
+If you enjoy using the Dark Toucan theme and want to show your appreciation, consider **buying me a beer** through **PayPal** (marckfree@gmail.com).
 Your support helps me continue creating and improving this theme.
 Cheers!

 ## About the Author